"

 The moment I learned about Occupational Therapy (OT) I felt a profound sense of joy and clarity because I found a career that perfectly aligned with my values and passions.
 However, as I began preparing my applications and delved into the process of writing my personal statement, I encountered a few challenges that I did not expect.
 A majority of those challenges were from moments of discouragement, particularly when I struggled to articulate the seamless connection I felt between my story and the pursuit of OT.
 Although prompts across OT programs slightly varied, they all generally sought to know answers to the following question “What experiences have led you to this point and how have they influenced your pursuit of this profession?”
 The goal of writing a personal statement, especially for a health science program, is to have applicants reflect and explain the motivations behind choosing that specific profession and the experiences that shaped that decision.
 Essentially, the programs were asking, “Of all professions, why are you pursuing this one?”
 Even though I had the answers, I found it challenging to convey the heartfelt impact of my experiences into a cohesive statement.
 Now, being on the other side of that and being accepted into the University of Southern California Chan’s Occupational Therapy Program, I realize the mistakes I made during the writing process and now know the initiatives one should take to avoid them.

 Initially, I treated the personal statement like any other essay and tried to complete it quickly just to get it over with; this was one of my biggest mistakes.
 Rushing the initial reflection process for the sake of producing backfired.
 Without allowing myself the time and space to gather and collect my thoughts, my writing lacked coherence and I struggled to express myself, making it hard for me to explain my journey and my interest in pursuing a career as an OT.
 This resulted in several drafts that dissatisfied and disappointed me.
 It was through this struggle that I realized the value of pausing to reflect and discussing my thoughts with others before diving in to writing.
 During a conversation with Erin, who has tremendously supported me throughout my writing process, she asked me a question along the lines of, “Why are you doing this?”
-As I began to respond to her question, my passions and experience flowed naturally, leaving Erin and I wishing that we recorded that moment of clarity.
+As I began to respond to her question, my passions and experience flowed naturally, leaving Erin and me wishing that we recorded that moment of clarity.
 Recording voice memos, speaking with others, making a bullet point list are all great ways to begin the reflection process, an initiative I wish I took sooner and dedicated more time to.

 When writing my personal statement, the process of editing and reading was a lot more time-consuming than the actual writing itself.
-This physically and mentally exhausted me, so be prepared to invest a lot of time revising.
+This physically and mentally exhausted me, so be prepared to invest a lot of time in revising.
 There were moments I felt so overwhelmed; my eyes grew weary repeatedly going over the same paragraphs and my mind grew doubtful, taking a toll on my well-being.
 I spent long periods reflecting, reciting, and rewording phrases, often struggling to express the depth of my passion.
 But what really made a difference was allowing myself to rest, and I did this by giving myself space from writing as well as limiting my computer usage.
 Allowing myself to rest allowed fresh ideas to flourish, strengthening me and helping me persevere.
 For this reason, I strongly suggest to include intentional breaks and rest as a part of your writing process.
 Rest itself, though it may not be deemed as “productive” by societal expectations and demands, is productive because it is restorative.

 The support from my community was incredibly empowering.
 Professors and mentors encouraged me when I felt like delaying my application.
 Loved ones uplifted me when they noticed my stress.
 Whenever doubt or the thought of giving up crept in, my community reminded me of my purpose, motivating me to press onwards.
 I am thankful that I wasn’t isolated in this process.